 Note: Not all faculties have Dean’s List or Honour Roll.

 Learn more about the academic regulations that pertain to your faculty.

 Students may request academic concession in circumstances that may adversely affect their attendance or performance in a course or program.
 Such circumstances include:

 - Military service

 Academic concession is different from academic accommodation.
-Students with disabilities may apply for an academic accommodation.
-See Academic Accommodation for Students with Disabilities and University Policy #73: Academic Accommodation for Students with Disabilities (PDF).
+Students with disabilities may apply for academic accommodation.
+See Academic Accommodation for Students with Disabilities and University Policy #73: Academic Accommodation for Students with Disabilities.

 For more information on Academic Concession review the policy in the Academic Calendar.